 Child protection is an integral part of safeguarding children and promoting their overall welfare.
 In this policy, child protection shall mean:

-The activity that is undertaken to protect specific children who are suffering, or are at risk of suffering, significant harm.
+The activity that is undertaken to protect specific children who are suspected to be suffering, or likely to suffer, significant harm.
+This includes harm that occurs inside or outside the home, including online.